1946 Western New York Little Three Conference football season: St. Bonaventure

 The 1946 St. Bonaventure Bonnies football team, sometimes referred to as the St. Bonaventure Brown Indians, represented St. Bonaventure University.
 The team compiled a 6–1 record in the regular season, lost to Muhlenberg in the inaugural Tobacco Bowl, and outscored all opponents by a total of 179 to 69.
 The 1946 season marked St. Bonaventure's return to intercollegiate football after a three-year hiatus during World War II.

 The team was led by first-year head coach Hugh Devore.
 Devore led the 1945 Notre Dame Fighting Irish football team to a 7–2–1 record before moving on to St. Bonaventure.

+St. Bonaventure was ranked at No. 88 in the final Litkenhous Difference by Score System rankings for 1946.

-The team played its home games at the newly-constructed Forness Stadium in Olean, New York.
+The team played home games at the newly-constructed Forness Stadium in Olean, New York.
 The dedication of the new stadium was held on September 28 during a game against Youngstown.

-Two St. Bonaventure players were selected in the 1947 NFL Draft held on December 16, 1946.
+Two St. Bonaventure players were selected in the 1947 NFL draft held on December 16, 1946.
 They were back Hugo Marcolini (16th round, 137th pick, by the Boston Yanks) and Steve Cipot (23rd round, 206th pick, by the Detroit Lions).